A Guide to The Human Side Of Business

 Studies have shown that leaders with high emotional intelligence are more effective at motivating their teams, resolving conflicts, and making strategic decisions.
 They can empathise with their employees, understand their needs, and create a work environment that fosters creativity, collaboration, and engagement.

-Take my experience with Inkbot Design, the digital agency I founded a few years ago.
+Take my experience with Inkbot Design, the digital agency I founded.
 When I started the business, I was so focused on the numbers and the metrics that I overlooked the human element.
 I treated my employees like cogs in a machine and dismissed their concerns or personal struggles quickly.

 But then, something changed.
 I had a chance encounter with a client going through a difficult time in her personal life.
 She came to me seeking a new website and a listening ear.
 As I sat there, genuinely listening to her, I realised that my business was about more than just delivering a product or service – it was about building meaningful relationships.